fortmarek/ParallaxOverlay/README.md

 In this function we just apply `parallaxValue` to the constraint we would like to move off the axis.

-... and we are all set! 🙂
+... and we are all set! 🙂 Enjoy 🚀